 Protect Your Joints

 Getting older doesn't mean you have to give up your morning run.
 People used to think running would wreck their knees.
 But new research suggests it might actually strengthen them.
-Running doesn't seem to raise your risk of arthritis either.
+It doesn't seem to raise your risk of arthritis either.

 Slash Your Alzheimer's Risk